Sixth-Sense: Self-Supervised Learning of Spatial Awareness of Humans from a Planar Lidar: Introduction

-We describe our \textbf{main contribution} in Section~\ref{sec:method}: a practical methodology and open-source implementation for training and running a human detector and pose estimator from 1D LiDAR data using camera detections as self-supervision.
-As a secondary contribution, datasets collected using this setup, as well as the pre-trained models resulting from our approach, are made publicly available.
-Section~\ref{sec:setup} details the experimental setup comprising our platform, sensing setup, data collection, and network architecture.
-Section~\ref{sec:results} presents the quantitative analysis of our approach's performance against the ground truth, while deployed on a TIAGo robot equipped with an Azure Kinect camera and two 1D LiDAR sensors.
-Section~\ref{sec:conclusions} concludes the article with final remarks and a discussion on future research directions.
+We describe our \textbf{main contribution} in Sec.~\ref{sec:method}: a practical methodology and open-source implementation for training and running a human detector and pose estimator from 1D LiDAR data using camera detections as self-supervision.
+As a further contribution, we publish the datasets collected using this setup, and the pre-trained models resulting from our approach.
+More generally, we frame our work not only as a LiDAR perception method, but also as an enabling component for human-aware robot behavior on platforms that cannot rely on omnidirectional RGB-D or 3D LiDAR sensing.
+The remainder of the paper is organized as follows: Sec.~\ref{sec:setup} describes the experimental setup; Sec.~\ref{sec:results} reports the quantitative evaluation against ground-truth data, including validation in previously unseen public environments; Sec.~\ref{sec:conclusions} discusses final remarks and future research directions.